 Claims Payment Policies and Practices

-Qualified Health Plan Issuers have provided information to help you understand what is needed for a claim to be paid, or why a claim was denied.
+Qualified Health and Dental Plan Issuers have provided information to help you understand what is needed for a claim to be paid, or why a claim was denied.

 Click the links below to see the information the issuers have provided.